Australian workplace culture

 Dress

-Every workplace will have different standards when it comes to dressing, but you may find that Australian workers dress more casually than their counterparts in other countries.
+Every workplace will have different standards when it comes to dressing, but generally, Australian workplace culture has a more casual approach.

 Working hours